-The Associate in Arts in Anthropology for Transfer, also called Anthropology AA-T Degree, requires students to complete 60 CSU transferable units including completion of CSU GE or IGETC and 18-20 units in the major with a cumulative GPA of 2.0 or better.
+The Associate in Arts in Anthropology for Transfer, also called the Anthropology AA-T Degree, requires students to complete 60 CSU transferable units including completion of CSU GE or IGETC and 18-20 units in the major with a cumulative GPA of 2.0 or better.
 Title 5 requires that students must earn a "C" or better in all courses required for the major or area of emphasis.
 There are no additional graduation requirements.
 Students should consult with a counselor when planning to complete the degree for more information on university admission and transfer requirements.

-Don't No. Title

-Dept. No. Title
+Dept. Title Units

-Required Core Courses:
+Requir ed Core e Courses:

 ANTH 1 Intro to Physical Anthropology3

 ANTH 2 Cultural Anthropology3

 ANTH 3 Archaeology, An Intro to Prehistory3

-List A: Select one course from the following 3-4
+List A: Select o one course from the following 3-4

 MATH 14 Statistical Methods (4)

 SOC 3 Fundamentals of Statistics (3)

 List B: Select one course from the following 3-4

 BI 13 Human Anatomy & Physiology (4)

 G 1 Physical Geology (4)

 G 5 Environmental Geology (4)

 G 10 The Earth Sciences (4)

 NR 21 Introduction to GIS (3)

 PHIL 18 Philosophy of Science (3)

 PSY 25 Intro to Research Methods (3)

-List C : Select one course from the following3
+List C: Select one course from the following3

 GEOG 2 Cultural Geography (3)

 PHIL 12 Religions of the World (3)

 SOC 1 Introductory Sociology (3)

 SOC 14 Intro to Race & Ethnicity (3)

 SOC 15 Mexican American Cultures (3)

-Wextedit/American datates (5)

-Required Subtotal
+Requir ed Sub total18-20

-CSU General Education or IGETC Pattern 1 37-39
+Education or IGETC Pattern 1 37-39

-Transferable Electives 2 (as needed to reach 60 transferable units)
+Transf erable E Electives 2 (as needed to reach 60 transferable units)

-DEGREE TOTAL
+EE TOTA